microsoft/azuredevopslabs/labs/tfs/readme.md

 ## Previous Version

-If you wish to download the previous version of the Visual Studio ALM VM - version 2017, you can download it using the links [here](media/almvm2017url.txt)
+If you wish to download the previous version of the Visual Studio ALM VM - version 2017, you can download the VM using the links [here](media/almvm2017url.txt) and the [lab documents](https://almvm2017.blob.core.windows.net/vm2017/VisualStudio ALMVM 2017 Labs.zip)